-When DOC is the requesting agency, the project officer must ensure that correct data is provided to the servicing agency in a timely manner; and provide the correct funding agency code needed for accurate reporting in FPDS.
+When the Department of Commerce is the requesting agency, the project officer must ensure that correct data is provided to the servicing agency in a timely manner; and provide the correct funding agency code needed for accurate reporting in FPDS.

-When DOC is the servicing agency, the contracting officer must ensure accurate contract data reporting; provide an earned value management report to the project manager for contracts to which earned value management is applied; and ensure proper socio-economic credit is assigned to the requesting agency.
+When the Department of Commerce is the servicing agency, the contracting officer must ensure accurate contract data reporting; provide an earned value management report to the project manager for contracts to which earned value management is applied; and ensure proper credit is assigned to the requesting agency.

-3.6 Routing and Approvals
+3.5 Routing and Approvals